Unique product identifiers

 |Brand||The brand of the product.||Globally||Name of brand.||Brand|

-Include unique product identifiers in your data feed
+Include unique product identifiers in your product data

-- Apparel categories: 'brand' is required.
-Additionally, for the categories listed below, you must submit at least 1 out of 'gtin' or 'mpn':
+Additionally, for the categories listed below, you must submit one of either 'gtin' or 'mpn':

 - 'Apparel & Accessories > Shoes'

-- 'Apparel & Accessories > Clothing Accesories > Sunglasses'
+- 'Apparel & Accessories > Clothing accessories > Sunglasses'

 - 'Apparel & Accessories > Handbags, Wallets & Cases > Handbags'